 Those who harbour the expectation that everything will be the same as it ever was have already lost out.
 What’s more, Julia Collard and Sven Schnitzler anticipate the following: “The gap between those who turn the wheels and pull the levers of the economy and those who control it is threatening to get even wider.”

-Even before Corona, the changing role of the manager was very much under discussion.
+Even before covid-19 pandemic, the changing role of the manager was very much under discussion.
 The gravity of the situation now makes it patently clear that this really is a serious issue.
 Anyone genuinely interested in good management as a survival strategy has got no time to lose.
 Which brings us to a point in this article where we now broaden our perspective to include teams and the organisation as a whole.

 Leadership needs self-leadership or: what’s the job of the employees?